 For those that seriously love scuba diving, myself included, a dive liveaboard experience is the ultimate experience.
 Not only do you get to cruise around some of the most beautiful scenery available, but the diving will almost always be excellent.

-We saw some incredible concentration of fish unlike anything I’ve seen, mantas, whale sharks, and more.
+We saw incredible concentration of fish unlike anything I’ve seen, mantas, whale sharks, and more.
 The crew, dive guides, food, and the boat itself were top class and made me incredibly sad to leave on my last day.

 This post will go in depth about the incredible diving I had in the Maldives and the sites that we visited.
 If you like loads and loads of pictures of colorful fish and corals, this will be the post for you.